Muon Dynamics as a Spectral Wasserstein Flow: Introduction

-\paragraph{Generalized transport costs beyond the quadratic Wasserstein distance.} On the transport side, our work is closest in spirit to generalized coupling costs and weak transport, as developed for instance by \citet{GozlanRobertoSamsonTetali2017}, \citet{BackhoffBeiglbockPammer2019}, and \citet{BackhoffPammer2022}.
-It is also related to covariance-dependent transport costs \citep{BurgerErbarHoffmannMatthesSchlichting2023}, to the dynamic viewpoint of \citet{BenamouBrenier2000}, and to matrix-valued optimal transport \citep{NingGeorgiouTannenbaum2015,ChenGeorgiouTannenbaum2018}.
-The Gaussian part of our analysis connects to the Bures--Wasserstein geometry of covariance matrices \citep{BhatiaJainLim2019}.
-What is specific here is that the transported objects remain scalar probability measures, while the cost depends on a global matrix norm applied to the covariance of the displacement field.
+\paragraph{Generalized optimal distances.} On the transport side, our work is closest in spirit to generalized coupling costs and weak transport, as developed for instance by \citet{GozlanRobertoSamsonTetali2017}, \citet{BackhoffBeiglbockPammer2019}, and \citet{BackhoffPammer2022}.
+It is also related to covariance-dependent transport costs \citep{BurgerErbarHoffmannMatthesSchlichting2023}, to matrix-valued optimal transport \citep{NingGeorgiouTannenbaum2015,ChenGeorgiouTannenbaum2018}, and to the Bures--Wasserstein geometry of covariance matrices \citep{BhatiaJainLim2019}.
+Another useful perspective is to robustify the Wasserstein distance by optimizing over the cost itself.
+The closest antecedent is the subspace robust Wasserstein distance of \citet{PatyCuturi2019}, which corresponds to the special case of our spectral Wasserstein distance $\Wg$ obtained when $\gamma$ is a Ky Fan norm~\citep{fan1951maximum}.
+Maximizing over costs is also connected to metric learning in Wasserstein discriminant analysis \citep{FlamaryCuturiCourtyRakotomamonjy2018}, ground metric learning \citep{CuturiAvis2014}, and congestion models for transportation networks \citep{CarlierJimenezSantambrogio2008}.
+The opposite direction, minimizing over costs, appears for instance, in \citet{SebbouhCuturiPeyre2023}; this leads to a concave minimization problem useful for Gromov--Wasserstein-type structure.
+By contrast, our robustification is a concave maximization over admissible quadratic costs, leading to a convex static problem.